taraellicott/taraellicott.github.io/_posts/2018-07-26-why_software_engineering.markdown

 What an inspiration I am!

-~~Oh, but then, despite all my hard work, I got pushed out of the in-person program, so now I'm trying to do this online program.
+<p hidden> Oh, but then, despite all my hard work, I got pushed out of the in-person program, so now I'm trying to do this online program.
 I wasn't the only woman pushed out.
 In a school where only 25% of the students ae female,they kicked two of us out.
-Apparently things haven't changed much in the last twenty years.~~
+Apparently things haven't changed much in the last twenty years. </p>

-~~How do I feel right now?
-Like I never should have bothered trying again. ~~
+<p hidden> How do I feel right now?
+Like I never should have bothered trying again. </p>